onflow/ccf/ccf_specs.md

 Cadence types are encoded as `inline-type` (inlined) or as `composite-typedef` (not inlined).

 Cadence data is encoded depending on its type.
-For example, Cadence `UInt8` is encoded as CBOR positive integer, Cadence `String` is encoded as CBOR text string, Cadence `Address` is encoded as CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.
+For example, Cadence `UInt8` is encoded as CBOR unsigned integer, Cadence `String` is encoded as CBOR text string, Cadence `Address` is encoded as CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.

 ### Cadence Types and Type Values